Navapuliyur Pilgrimage

 Temple times:

 The temple remains open from 7 AM till 12 Noon and 5 PM till 9 PM.
-Even though the temple timings are mentioned in the temples, the temple timings are not strictly followed by the priests as the temples are situated in remote villages.
-Therefore it is advisable to contact the priests beforehand to confirm the time of visiting the temples.
+Since the temple is in remote village, not visited by many, the temple timing is not adhered to and therefore it is advisable to contact the priest (Shankar Gurukkal :9791514671) in advance before visiting there.

 Navapuliyur temples: No-7- Athipuliyur